ggiacoppe/Alberta-Grey-Wolf-Tracking-and-Denning-and-Reproduction-movement-patterns-in-CA-and-AK-TDA/README.md

 3. What is the time resolution?
 I am using 31-day interval.
 4. How does the cluster structure change with time?

+Then to use Topological Mode analysis tool (ToMATo Clustering).
+I created a time series from the persistence of clusters.

 Part 2: Weather factors that influence wolf den and wolf reproductive movement When cleaning and preparing the data I answered:
 1. How many years do you have in the study?
 17 years